digital-land/dluhc-datasets/README.md

-# Register editor
+# DLUHC Datasets

-A tool to manage planning data's dataset registers.
-For example, the listed-building-grade register.
+A tool to manage DLUHC's datasets.
+For example, the listed-building-grade dataset.